American Myths - Did you believe all 10?

 | The very first blog about ebay

 eBay's Structure and business model may be the best on the internet for investors, but only so-so for users.
-It's bank - PayPal - is a poisonous snake in your pocket
+It's bank - PayPal, subsequently spun of for a new IPO, - can be a poisonous snake in your pocket

 Ebay stands alone as the world's biggest supply and demand bazaar.
 It allows anyone to buy and sell with the pros.